 4. With the marks still aligned from the upper steering shaft to the steering column housing, place the lower intermediate shaft joint onto the splined pinion shaft of the rack/pinion assembly.
-Tighten the cap screw to 15 ft-lb.
+Tighten the cap screw to 15 ft-lb (20.4 N-m).

 5. Place the cap screws into position; then install each spacer into the frame.
 Install the steering shaft housing.
 Secure to the frame with two cap screws and nuts.
-Tighten to 23 ft-lb.
+Tighten to 23 ft-lb (31.3 N-m).